cefriel/mapping-template/README.md

 A template-based component exploiting [Apache Velocity](https://velocity.apache.org/) to define declarative mappings for schema and data transformations.

+### Mapping Template Language (MTL)

+The [Wiki](https://github.com/cefriel/mapping-template) contains the documentation to specify compliant mapping templates.

 Example templates are provided in the [examples](https://github.com/cefriel/mapping-template/tree/main/examples) folder.

-#### Usage as a Library
+### Usage as a Library

-The  `mapping-template` can be used via command line but also as a library through the `TemplateExecutor` class.
-It allows to execute templates through the filesystem or through `InputStream`s.
+The  `mapping-template` can be used as a library through the `TemplateExecutor` class.
+It allows to execute mapping templates accessing data from the filesystem or through `InputStream`s.
 Configuration examples can be found in the `Main` class and in the `test` folder.

 The `mapping-template` is available on Maven Central and can be added as a dependency in Java projects as described [here](https://search.maven.org/artifact/com.cefriel/mapping-template).
 Using Maven the following dependency should be specified in the `pom.xml` selecting a [release](https://github.com/cefriel/mapping-template/releases) version:
 ```